-Accounts Payable (AP) processes continue to evolve at a frantic pace with hyper-connectivity, mobile, and closer networking between purchasing, vendors, payments and reporting.
-There has also been a shift from processes traditionally being a cost center to becoming a profit center.
-Today, Accounts Payable are instrumental in identifying and maximizing financial opportunities, enhancing productivity and ensuring focus on customer service.
+Accounts Payable (AP) processes continue to evolve at a frantic pace with hyper-connectivity, mobile and closer networking between purchasing, vendors, payments and reporting.
+There has also been a shift from processes traditionally being a cost centre to becoming a profit centre.
+Today, Accounts Payable are instrumental in identifying and maximising financial opportunities, enhancing productivity and ensuring focus on customer service.

-According to 2014 study conducted by Institute of Financial Operations, automating the AP functions of an organization boosts the performance and productivity of the organization — resulting in lower payment processing costs, and improving cash flow, as well as efficiency of the invoice payment process.
+According to 2014 study conducted by Institute of Financial Operations, automating the AP functions of an organisation boosts the performance and productivity of the organisation – resulting in lower payment processing costs, and improving cash flow, as well as efficiency of the invoice payment process.
 This enables the companies to focus on the core tasks that generate profits.

-However, despite the best training provided to AP staff, data entry errors often occur, leading to excess payments, incorrect taxes, duplicate payments, and ultimately, profit leakage.
-In fact, duplicate payments are one of the most common challenges faced by the AP department of about 80 percent of the organizations surveyed.
-Companies usually spend between 3 - 7 days to resolve errors, impacting not only their relationship with their vendors, but also disrupting their business operations.
+However, despite the best training provided to AP staff, data entry errors often occur, leading to excess payments, incorrect taxes, duplicate payments and ultimately, profit leakage.
+In fact, duplicate payments are one of the most common challenges faced by the AP department of about 80 percent of the organisations surveyed.
+Companies usually spend between 3–7 days to resolve errors, impacting not only their relationship with their vendors, but also disrupting their business operations.
 One possible solution to the problem of duplicate payments is an amalgamation of the existing AP processes and predictive analytics.